 Your right lung is divided into 3 sections (lobes).
 Your left lung has 2 lobes.

 Lung cancer is divided into 2 main types: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 These types grow and spread differently.
 They are often treated in different ways.

 Non-small cell lung cancer (NSCLC)

 About 85% to 90% of lung cancers are non-small cell.
-This cancer has 3 types.
+This cancer has 3 major types.
 They are grouped by the kind of lung cell the cancer started in and by how the cells look under a microscope.
 They have slight differences among them.
 But they tend to have a similar outlook (prognosis) and are generally treated the same way:

 Adenocarcinoma.
 This is the most common type of NSCLC.
 It's the most common type of lung cancer in nonsmokers.
 But it's found more often in smokers or former smokers.
 It tends to grow in the outer edges of the lungs.
 It usually grows more slowly than other types of lung cancer.

 Squamous cell carcinoma (epidermoid carcinoma).
 This type of NSCLC develops more often in smokers or former smokers.
 These cancers tend to start in the middle part of the lungs near the main airways (the bronchi).

 Large cell carcinoma.
 This is the least common type of NSCLC.
 It tends to quickly grow and spread to other organs.
 This can make it harder to treat.